← Back to Blog

 Common Fears — and the Truth

 "The therapist will take sides."
-A good couples therapist is on the side of the relationship.
-In EFT, I am tracking both partners' emotions and experiences equally.
-If it ever feels like I am leaning one direction, I want you to tell me — that kind of honesty makes the work better.
+A good couples therapist is on the side of the relationship — and on the side of each of you.
+In EFT, we are tracking both partners' emotions and experiences equally.
+If it ever feels like we are leaning one direction, we want you to tell us — that kind of honesty makes the work better.

 "We will just fight in front of a stranger."
 There may be moments of tension — that is part of the process.
 But the therapist is there to slow things down, help each of you feel heard, and keep the conversation from spiraling the way it does at home.
-Most couples are surprised by how different conflict feels when someone is guiding it.
+Most couples are surprised by how different the relationship conversations are with a third person who is able to help each side find a voice.

 "It means our relationship is failing."
-Coming to couples therapy is not a sign of failure.
-It is a sign that you both care enough to try.
-Some of the strongest couples I have worked with came in early — before things got really bad — because they wanted to protect what they had.
+Coming to couples therapy is an investment.
+It takes courage to try a new way and to get help.
+Couples therapy is an investment in your most important relationship.
+Some of the strongest couples we have worked with came in early — before things got really bad — because they wanted to protect what they had.

 What Happens After the First Session